odoare/measpy/README.md

 ![Documentation](https://github.com/odoare/measpy/workflows/docs/badge.svg)
 ![Build](https://github.com/odoare/measpy/actions/workflows/release.yml/badge.svg)

-(c) 2021-2023 Olivier Doaré
+(c) 2021-2026 The measpy team
-Contact: olivier.doare@ensta-paris.fr
+Contact: olivier.doare@ensta.fr

 measpy is a set of classes and methods that
 - helps signal processing and analysis using rapid and compact Python scripting, thanks to the functional programming paradigm proposed by this package,